barryceelen/SublimeClaude/README.md

 - **Ask Question In New Chat View**
 *claudette\_ask\_new\_question*
 Opens a question input prompt.
-The conversation will take place in a new window.
-Useful for having multiple chats in the same window.
+A new chat view will open if there is an existing conversation in the current view.
+Useful for having multiple simultaneous chats, each with their own context and history.

 - **Clear Chat History**
 *claudette\_clear\_chat\_history*
 Clear the chat history to reduce token usage while keeping previous messages visible in the interface.
-This prevents resending old messages during new queries.
+Prevents resending previous messages in a conversation when a new question is asked.

 - **Export Chat History**
 *claudette\_export\_chat\_history*